dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 Change the budget in the first browser tab and click **Save**.

 The browser shows the Index page with the changed value and updated rowVersion indicator.
-Note the updated rowVersion indicator, it will be displayed on the second postback in the other tab.
+Note the updated rowVersion indicator, it is displayed on the second postback in the other tab.

 Delete the test department from the second tab.
 A concurrency error is display with the current values from the DB.
 Clicking **Delete** deletes the entity, unless `RowVersion` has been updated.department has been deleted.

+See [Inheritance](xref:data/ef-mvc/inheritance) for instruction on how to inheritance in the data model.

 >[!div class="step-by-step"]
 [Previous](xref:data/ef-mvc/update-related-data)